-A personal financial statement is a document or set of documents that outline an individual’s financial position at a given point in time.
-It is usually composed of two sections: a balance sheet section and an income flow section.
+A personal financial statement is a document, or set of documents, that outlines an individual’s financial position at a given point in time.
+It is usually composed of two sections – a balance sheet section and an income flow section.
 Although an individual can use more complex personal financial statements, this article will focus on a simple version.
 The format outlined in this article is a good starting point for individuals who are new to using personal financial statements to record their personal finances.

 The Personal Balance Sheet

-The Balance Sheet part of the personal financial statement lists out the individual’s assets and liabilities just as the balance sheet for a business lists out all the assets and liabilities of the business.
+The balance sheet part of the personal financial statement lists the individual’s assets and liabilities, just as the balance sheet for a business lists all the assets and liabilities of the business.

 Thus, from analyzing the MS Excel balance sheet, we see John’s net worth is $93,100.

 The simple format used above can be modified per an individual’s requirements.
 For instance, Bob might have 5 checking accounts, 5 savings accounts, 3 houses, and 3 cars.
 With a few modifications, the template used by John can also be used by Bob.

 The Income Statement

 Unlike the balance sheet, which lists out all stock variables affecting an individual’s financial position, the income statement lists out all flow variables affecting an individual’s financial position.

 The sample personal income statement shown above lists John’s monthly income and expenses.

 As can be seen from the income statement, John’s total monthly income is $12,000.
 His total monthly expenses are $9,350.